+Do you let your children play with bubbles?
 Though I love letting my kids get stuck in to some messy play, I sometimes find the thought of the inevitable cleanup just too daunting.
 On days like that, I often resort to our tried and tested fallback -the cleanest messy play imaginable – bubble play!

 Scoop the bubbles into a dish (preferably unbreakable!) that is wide and shallow enough for them to reach into easily.
-I like to use this big caldron planter as it contains loads of bubbles and is light enough for them to move around easily (plus, obviously, it looks like a caldron!).
+I like to use this big caldron planter as it contains loads of bubbles and is light enough for them to move around easily.
+Plus, obviously, it looks like a caldron!

 Make sure you take as little water as possible – you want to skim off the bubbles from the top.

-And besides, the beauty of this activity is that it can be set up on the spur of the moment and in literally minutes.
+And besides, the beauty of this activity is that it can be set up on the spur of the moment.
+And in literally minutes.
 Throw a towel on the floor, grab some utensils and pots, whisk up a few bubbles and you’re done.

-In the unlikely event of your kids running dry on ideas for play, try asking them for some bubble tea or bubble soup – they’ll soon have a whole cafe going.
-Or pile up a load of ‘dirty’ play kitchen cups and saucers, and get them practicing their washing up – it’ll come in handy when they’re older!
+In the unlikely event of your kids running dry on ideas, try asking them for some bubble tea or bubble soup.
+They’ll soon have a whole cafe going.
+Or pile up a load of ‘dirty’ play kitchen cups and saucers, and get them practicing their washing up.
+It’ll come in handy when they’re older!

-In the house, as long as we’ve got a towel down, there’s very little clean up – and as the kids quite enjoy having tea towels to dry up any wet utensils and toys at the end of play, they tend to tidy up for me – bonus score!<
+In the house, as long as we’ve got a towel down, there’s very little clean up.
+And the kids enjoy having towels to dry up any wet utensils and toys at the end of play, so they tidy up for me.
+Bonus score!

 Playing with bubbles is such a great sensory experience for young children, and it’s one of those simple activities that generations of parents have done with their kids, like emptying the saucepan cupboard to make drums or building a fort out of blankets.